luisvinatea/DEVinatea/notebooks/aquaculture/documentation.md

 <p>In shrimp farming, dissolved oxygen is a critical input.
 An "internal oxygen market" can be conceptualized where demand (Total Oxygen Demand, TOD) is driven by shrimp and microbial needs, and supply depends on aerators' Temperature-Adjusted Oxygen Transfer Rate (OTRT).
 Aerators interact with energy, maintenance, and replacement markets, connecting to the external shrimp market.
 Walras's Theorem suggests equilibrium when these markets adjust simultaneously.
 Choosing a cheaper, less efficient aerator incurs an opportunity cost equal to the net present value of savings forgone by not selecting the more efficient option (Boyd & Hanson, 2021; Susilowati et al., 2021).</p>

 <h3 class="subsection-heading">1.2 The Cake Recipe: Why Assuming HP per Pound of Shrimp is Incorrect</h3>
 <p>Assuming a fixed horsepower (HP)-per-production ratio is erroneous.
 Shrimp production depends on multiple factors (dissolved oxygen, temperature, salinity, density).
-Aerator HP does not directly equate to oxygen supply; OTR_T is critical.
-Fixed HP ratios ignore interdependencies, leading to inefficient investments in low-OTR_T aerators and significant opportunity costs (Boyd, 2015; Responsible Seafood Advocate, 2022).</p>
+Aerator HP does not directly equate to oxygen supply; OTRT is critical.
+Fixed HP ratios ignore interdependencies, leading to inefficient investments in low-OTRT aerators and significant opportunity costs (Boyd, 2015; Responsible Seafood Advocate, 2022).</p>

 <h3 class="subsection-heading">1.3 Original Equation of Léon Walras's General Equilibrium</h3>
 <p>Walras formalized general equilibrium with supply/demand equations, subject to Walras's Law (excess demands sum to zero).
 Equilibrium prices are found via "tâtonnement" (Walras, 1874).
 In shrimp farming, equilibrium involves optimizing aerator costs, meeting TOD, maximizing profits, and accounting for opportunity cost (Asche et al., 2021; Valderrama et al., 2023).</p>